-Merge close objects:

-The lower the value, the closer the object bounding boxes have to be in order to get merged as the same bounding box.

-Enable to use object features to improve tracking.
+Merge close objects: The lower the value, the closer the object bounding boxes have to be in order to get merged as the same bounding box.
+Enable to use object features to imp rove tracking.
 This places extra load on the CPU.

-Enable features:

-Enable Features in threaded mode to determine features in threaded mode.
+Enable features: Features in threaded mode 2 Enable Features in threaded mode to determine features in threaded mode.
 Potentially less accurate when enabled, but has the advantage of not affecting the frame rate.